fangyiwen/YiwenFang-Book/README.md

 ## Chapter 8

 * Create back-end modules by moving out the server.js code to individual files.
 The two key elements to interact with the module system. achieving modularization is `require` and `exports`.
 Note: 1) Do not forget `./` to import symbols from a file in the same directory.
 2) On page 204, `require('graphql_date.js')` should be `require('./graphql_date.js')`.
+* Create front-end modules and Webpack by splitting client-side JavaScript to multiple files.
+They are included in the `<script>` tags in the `index.html`.
+Note: `--mode development` can be added to get rid of the warning message in the command line when running Webpack on the `App.js`.
+`export default` is used if a single function is being exported.

 ---